 |Videos demonstrating PeerFinder, a visual interface that enables users to find and explore records that are similar to a seed record (also see our CHI’17 paper):|

-EventAction is under active development.
+EventAction is now available for licensing.
 If you have data that you would like to analyze with EventAction, please contact firstname.lastname@example.org with a description of your project.
-We will share the software with you in exchange for your feedback.

 The press kit includes EventAction-related papers, figures, posters, and videos.